-One of my very early explorations in Western France took me through northern Brittany and down the coast to La Rochelle, before I took the ferry to the island of Ile d’Oleron.
-This island offered a pleasurable culinary experience with oysters and exotic wine before I moved south to Bordeaux and even further to the coast at Arcachon; a very lovely week spent exploring western France
+One of my very early explorations in Western France in 1982 took me through northern Brittany and down the coast to La Rochelle, before I took the ferry to the island of Ile d’Oleron.
+This island offered a pleasurable culinary experience with oysters and exotic wines, before I moved south to Bordeaux and even further to the coast at Arcachon; a very lovely week spent exploring western France

 It’s time for a return visit to the coast of western France but this time photographing French cuisine, its culture, and places of interest for tourism.

 The trip started in September when we arrived at Saint Malo, which is fully walled city, Fort national just outside the city walls, it was built to protect the city from privateers.
 The city was founded in the 12th century on a close rocky island.
-It is worth exporing the many shops and cafes inside the city walls, and accommodation is very easy to find as there hotels both inside the city and on mainland.
+It is worth exploring the many shops and cafes inside the city walls, and accommodation is very easy to find as their hotels both inside the city and on mainland.
 Parking can be a problem and yet might have a long walk to your hotel.

 Mont Saint Michel